 A few reasonably distinguished drivers have used this one, but not for any great length of time – Emerson Fittipaldi had it at his self-named team in 1980, Jody Scheckter had it at Wolf before then, and Keke Rosberg had it at both teams either side.
 It was the Benetton team’s #2 car throughout the late ’80s and early ’90s, with the likes of Boutsen, Berger and Brundle passing through – and so did Nelson Piquet, breaking up the “B” stranglehold.
 Minardi had it for much of the 2000s, and in 2014 it was picked by McLaren’s Kevin Magnussen.

-Two quirks of circumstance meant that this otherwise unremarkable number is one of only three (the others are 11 and, of course, 1) to have adorned back-to-back world champions.
+Two quirks of circumstance meant that this otherwise unremarkable number is one of only four (the others are 1, 11 and 44) to have adorned back-to-back world champions.
 First, McLaren’s disqualification from the 2007 world championship meant that for 2008, they were bumped to the back of the eleven-team field, and so Lewis Hamilton won the 2008 title with #22.
 And then in 2009, the Brawn team were considered a new entry rather than being allowed to take Honda’s slot; and so instead of having #19, Jenson Button took over #22 as well – and promptly won the title with that.

 It was no surprise, then, that Button went on to choose it as his permanent number in 2014.